Generalized algebraic data type: History

-In spring 2021, Scala 3.0 is released.
-This major update of Scala introduce the possibility to write GADTs with the same syntax as ADTs, which is not the case in other programming languages according to Martin Odersky.
+In spring 2021, Scala 3.0 was released.
+This major update of Scala introduced the possibility to write GADTs with the same syntax as algebraic data types, which is not the case in other programming languages according to Martin Odersky.

 Applications

 Applications of GADTs include generic programming, modelling programming languages (higher-order abstract syntax), maintaining invariants in data structures, expressing constraints in embedded domain-specific languages, and modelling objects.

 Higher-order abstract syntax

 An important application of GADTs is to embed higher-order abstract syntax in a type safe fashion.
-Here is an embedding of the simply typed lambda calculus with an arbitrary collection of base types, tuples and a fixed point combinator:
+Here is an embedding of the simply typed lambda calculus with an arbitrary collection of base types, product types (tuples) and a fixed point combinator: